Personal Best (album)

 Personal Best is the first studio album by the American queercore band Team Dresch.
-It was released in January 1995 by both Candy Ass Records and Chainsaw Records.
+It was released on January 23, 1995, by both Candy Ass Records and Chainsaw Records.
+It was reissued on Jealous Butcher Records in May 2019.
+The label reissued their entire back catalog in order to help reaffirm the band's legacy as queercore icons.

 Recording and release

 Personal Best was produced by John Goodmanson and the band and recorded at Avast! in Seattle, Washington, from August 12 to August 16, 1994.
 As the band's first album, it was released in January 1995 on the singer and guitarist Jody Bleyle's label Candy Ass Records and the bass guitarist Donna Dresch's label Chainsaw Records.
 The album's title and cover are a reference to the 1982 lesbian-themed film, Personal Best.

 Reception

 Johnny Histon of Spin praised the album's LGBT lyrical themes, writing that they had never been explored before in rock music.
 He concluded, "Team Dresch knows that simply being itself and making great music is a political act.
 On Personal Best they do both."

 Retrospectively, Jason Ankeny of AllMusic declared the album a "call to arms" that "explodes on contact", writing, "Of all the punk records to come out of the 1990s, Personal Best comes closest to actually recapturing the sheer passion and rage which originally spawned the movement two decades earlier".
 He praised how the band "never put their politics ahead of their songs — each of these ten tracks is airtight, with melodies as blistering as the lyrics".
 The Washington Post writer Chris Richards called Personal Best "a fiery, all-but-forgotten punk masterpiece".